oderby/owenderby.com/content/blog/panoramas.md

 in.
 Turns out, it's not very difficult to go from n00b to novice, and it's even easier to take a lot of photos...but that's a story for another day.

-{{< figure src="/img/panos/DSC_0061 - DSC_0064_med.jpg" link="/img/panos/DSC_0061 - DSC_0064.jpg" width="100%"
- caption="Train passing through the valley below." >}}
+{{% fig src="/img/panos/pano_sample.jpg" %}} A lovely creek in Boise National Forest. {{% /fig %}}

 One of the challenges I (unwittingly) set for myself was creating panoramas, like the one above.
-It seems straightforward in theory - take a series of overlapping photos and then combine them using software.
+It seems straightforward in theory - shoot a series of overlapping photos and then combine them using software.
 Afterall, most modern smart phones have panorama modes built into their camera apps.
-However, as I soon learned, it can very easily turn into a deep, interesting ~~trap~~rabbit hole of techniques and details, both on the photo-taking and post-processing side.
+However, as I soon learned, it can very easily turn into a deep, interesting ~~trap~~ rabbit hole of techniques and details.

 This post is a summary of my findings from figuring out how to create panoramas from individual photos, and then uploading them to Facebook as "Photo Spheres"[^6].
-This wasn't as simple as I expected it to be, so I wanted to record my insights and process, for my future self and anyone else who is silly enough to try and do this.
+This wasn't as simple as I expected it to be, so I wanted to record my insights and process, for my future self and anyone else who is silly enough to try for themselves.

-One last aside - I work predominantly on Ubuntu with FOSS, so this is written assuming you're using a similar environment.
+One last aside - I work predominantly on Ubuntu with FOSS, so this is written using entirely open source tools.
 This is definitely possible using Photoshop (heck, it's probably much easier), but YMMV.

 ## Making the Panorama